 Perhaps no component is as important in an air conditioner as the manufacturer’s warranty.
 Sure it’s essential to have a high energy rating and an easy to use interface but air conditioner warranties serve as a peace of mind for the investment just in case something were to go wrong with the unit.

 It’s not out of the realm to think that the A/C can breakdown, even if the air conditioner is only a couple years old.
 There are a number of moving parts in an A/C, as well as electronics, duct work, and more that are under extreme duress during the warm summer days.
 Some people are lucky enough to install their air conditioner and do nothing more than change the filter over the course of the next 20 years.
 For others, these tips about air conditioner warranties will come in handy.

 Different Parts Are Covered For Various Amounts of Times

-It would be nice if the manufacturer offered a straight up “10-year warranty” that covered every single component, but that’s very rarely the case.
+It would be nice if the manufacturer offered a straight up “10-year warranty” that covered every single component of an air conditioner, but that’s very rarely the case.
 For instance, most compressors are only covered from five to ten years whereas a blower motor could be ten years to life.
 There are separate parts warranties that cover all the little components that span anywhere from one year to five or more.

 Extended Warranties May Be a Worthwhile Investment